epfl-ada/ada-2022-project-datakungfu/README.md

 #### Text Processing

-Some of our language models, such as LDA, do not perform well on raw text.
-Therefore, text data, including movie plot summary and movie title need to be cleaned.
+Some language models, such as LDA, could perform better on raw text.
+Therefore, text data must be cleaned, including the movie plot summary and title.
 Here we present the process of our cleaning method.

 We treat all the plot summary data as a two-dimensional list, and the plot summary of each movie is a list on the second dimension.